-Download high-quality, exciting and innovative A Level Mathematics B (MEI) resources from ocr.org.uk/alevelmathsmei
+Download high-quality, exciting and innovative AS Level Mathematics B (MEI) resources from ocr.org.uk/aslevelmathsmei

-Resources and support for our A Level Maths qualifications, developed through collaboration between our Maths Subject Advisors, teachers and other subject experts, are available from our website.
-You can also contact our Maths Subject Advisors who can give you specialist advice, individual service, guidance and support.
+Resources and support for our AS Level Mathematics B (MEI) qualification, developed through collaboration between our Mathematics Subject Advisors, teachers and other subject experts, are available from our website.
+You can also contact our Mathematics Subject Advisors who can give you specialist advice, guidance and support.

-Contact the team at: 01223 553998 maths@ocr.org.uk @OCR_Maths
+Contact the team at: 01223 553998 maths@ocr.org.uk @OCR\Maths

-To stay up to date with all the relevant news about our qualifications, register for email updates at ocr.org.uk/updates follow us on facebook.com/ ocrexams in linkedin.com/ company/ocr
+To stay up to date with all the relevant news about our qualifications, register for email updates at ocr.org.uk/updates